algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

         expression-type: exact
         expression: "ADDRESS"
 ```
-Since conduit allows us to have multiple processors, we need to ensure that this is part of a list under the processors
-key.
 The filter processor uses the tag of a property and allows us to specify an exact value to match or a regex.
 For our use case we'll grab the address of a wallet I've created on testnet, `NVCAFYNKJL2NGAIZHWLIKI6HGMTLYXL7BXPBO7NXX4A7GMMWKNFKFKDKP4`.

 That should give us exactly what we want, a filter that only allows transaction through for which the receiver is my
 account.
 However, there is a lot more you can do with the filter processor.
 To learn more about the possible uses, take
-a look at the individual plugin documentation [here](./plugins/filter_processor.md).
+a look at the individual plugin documentation [here](../plugins/filter_processor.md).

 ## Setting up our Exporter